Nuffield Foundation

 - Experiment

-Try this practical to make a mirror with your students using the reaction between silver nitrate and glucose.
+Try this practical to explore the mirror-making reaction between silver nitrate (Tollens’ reagent) and glucose.
 Includes kit list, video and safety instructions.